elixir-europe/infectious-diseases-toolkit/pathogen-characterisation/quality-control.md

     * Conditions of data transport (refrigerated, room temperature, etc).
     * Time from collection to analysis.

-The information needed heavily depends on the research carried out.
+The information needed heavily depends on the research/the investigations to be carried out.
 For the specific case of wastewater, using samples for pathogen surveillance might need specific information about sample handling for further data analysis, such as:

 * Geographical area / site of collection and population size served by the wastewater plant from which the sample is being collected.
 * Environmental parameters such as rainfall or other environmental aspects or variables that may affect viral target detection and quantification.